×

 What is Chikungunya?

 Chikungunya is an RNA virus that belongs to the family Togaviridae.
 The illness was initially noted in 1952 after a Tanzanian epidemic.
 Because chikungunya has only been reported in Africa, Asia, and India, it was previously thought to be a tropical illness.
-Recently, the dangerous illness of chikungunya has caused concern in nations worldwide including America and Europe.
-It is a viral illness that can sometimes be deadly and is brought on by an Aedes mosquito bite.
+Recently, the dangerous illness of chikungunya has caused concern in nations worldwide, including America and Europe.
+It is a mosquito-borne viral disease that can sometimes be deadly and is brought on by an Aedes aegypti or Aedes albopictus mosquito bite.
 Although it is untrue, there is a common misconception that chickens may spread the chikungunya virus.
 In actuality, it cannot spread through a human being as well.

 Symptoms of Chikungunya